xlladdins/xll/docs/Excel4MacrosE-G.md

 the check box.
 If an argument is omitted, the setting is unchanged.
 The final argument is for compatibility with Microsoft Excel version 4.0.

-Up\_down    corresponds to the Up/Down Bars check box.
+Up\_down&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Up/Down Bars check
+box.
 Up\_down is available only for line charts.

-Series\_line    corresponds to the Series Lines check box.
+Series\_line&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Series Lines check box.
 Series\_line is available only for stacked bar and column charts.

-Labels    corresponds to the Radar Axis Labels check box.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Radar Axis Labels check box.
 Labels is available only for radar charts.

-Doughnut\_size    specifies the size of the hole in a doughnut chart.
+Doughnut\_size&nbsp;&nbsp;&nbsp;&nbsp;specifies the size of the hole in a doughnut chart.
 Can be a value from 10% - 90%.
 Default is 50%

 **Related Functions**

-FORMAT.CHART   Formats a chart
+FORMAT.CHART&nbsp;&nbsp;&nbsp;Formats a chart

-FORMAT.OVERLAY   Formats an overlay chart
+FORMAT.OVERLAY&nbsp;&nbsp;&nbsp;Formats an overlay chart

 Return to [top](#E)